itf/6s092/courses/IAP19/PS/PS03/content.md

 <checkyourself>
 How would the previous answers change if you were using base 2 instead of base 10?
 <showhide>
-The base of the log would be 2, i.e. there would be a constant mutlpliying the amount of work.
+The base of the log would be 2.
+The second answer wouldn't change because there would be a constant multiplying the amount of work.
 </showhide>
 </checkyourself>